AET-CS/aet-cs.github.io/white/2025/CS11/projects/physplus.md

+---
-# Physics Simulator - Extensions
+title: Physics Simulator - Extensions
+---

 Congratulations on building a working physics simulator!
 Now it's time to extend it and make it more interesting.
 These extensions will help you explore more advanced physics concepts and make your simulation more realistic and fun.